Ahmed4243/capstone/README.md

+# ✅ To-Do List App
+A simple yet powerful To-Do List application built with React and Tailwind CSS, designed to help users organize and manage their daily tasks.

+# 🚀 Features

+➕ Add new tasks with optional due dates

+✅ Mark tasks as completed (with checkbox + strikethrough style)

+📝 Edit tasks

+🗑️ Delete tasks

+🔍 Search tasks by text

+🎯 Filter tasks (All, Active, Completed)

+🧹 Clear all completed tasks in one click

+💾 Data persistence using localStorage (tasks remain after refresh)

+🎨 Clean, centered, and responsive design with Tailwind CSS

+# 🛠️ Tech Stack

+React – Frontend framework for building UI

+Vite – Fast development environment and bundler

+Tailwind CSS – Utility-first CSS framework for styling

+localStorage – Browser storage to save tasks persistently
 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.